top of page

 3. A professional accompanist will be provided.

-4. A cappella auditions are not an option.
+4. A cappella audition are not an option.

 5. Bring an 8x10 headshot/recent photo.
-You DO NOT need a professional head-shot.
-A simple pic of yourself is fine.
+You DO NOT need a professional headshot.
+A simple pic of yourself is okay.
 Make sure you are the only person in the picture.
 Photos are not returned to you.
 Please write your full name on the back of your 8x10 photo.

-6. Your audition song must be from a Broadway musical.
+6. Your audition song must be from a Broadway or Disney musical.

 VERY IMPORTANT: Please plan on performing your musical selection with the same amount of acting with which you rehearse and perform a monologue or scene.